- Main GoalBuild Muscle

 Delts.
 Boulders.
 Cannonballs.
 Caps.
 Regardless of what you call them, everyone wants nice shoulders, right?
 Having a great pair of shoulders is vitally important if you’re a competitor because so much of what the judges are looking for has to do with your shoulder to waist ratio.

-In the following paragraphs and the accompanying video, I want to briefly talk about the muscles that make up the shoulder, highlight my approach for training shoulders then demonstrate a series of exercises that will get your caps to pop.
+In the following paragraphs, I want to briefly talk about the muscles that make up the shoulder, highlight my approach for training shoulders then demonstrate a series of exercises that will get your caps to pop.

 On the surface, the shoulder appears to be fairly simple, but in reality it is extremely complex and versatile.
 The muscles and joints of the shoulder work together to provide you with an incredible range of motion yet can become stable enough to support tasks that involve pushing and pulling.
 For this reason the shoulder is actually fairly fragile and is prone to injury including dislocation.